Five inconvenient truths about slavery that mainstream media will not tell you

 Reparation for the slaves

-Persistent lies we hear today to push a political agenda
+Persistent lies we hear today to push a political agenda—Candace Owens

 The truth is that Africans were sold into slavery by other black Africans.
-And in many cases, they sold for items as trivial as gin and mirrors.
 Whites didn’t go into the interior and round up the natives.
-They waited for their black partners to bring them black bodies on the coast.

 Slavery is happening in Africa now

-Child soldiers, human trafficking, and forced labor are conditions currently in the same sub-Saharan region where the transatlantic slave trade originated.
+Human trafficking and forced child labor are also prevalent in the sub-Saharan region where the transatlantic slave trade originated.

-African bodies are being sold today like they were sold then—and no, they are not being purchased by any country of white men.
-Slavery, by any traditional definition, is practiced today in nonwhite countries…
+Today, African bodies are being sold like they were during the transatlantic slave trade, but this time, they are not being purchased by white countries.
+Instead, slavery is being practiced in nonwhite countries.

 CANDACE OWENS: BLACK BRUTALITY A MYTH?